The fine print nobody reads: what to do so government can use your service

 Terms of service agreements are often called clickwrap or browserwrap agreements, meaning that by either clicking an “I agree” checkbox when they sign up, or simply by using a service with a terms of service (TOS) linked in the footer of each page, the user has said to agree to be bound by the document, essentially a contract between the service provider and the user.
 However, terms of service agreements, often written by large companies and agreed to most commonly by individuals contain several unfavorable clauses, that government agencies cannot agree to by force of law.
 Even if not illegal, the government may be able to pursue their own organizational preference by virtue of their superior bargaining position.
 Here are a few of the most commonly negotiated clauses:

-• Security, records, etc. - Government agencies have government-specific security, record keeping, and audit requirements.
+Security, records, and so on - Government agencies have government-specific security, record keeping, and audit requirements.
 Even if your service does not meet all requirements today, the government may wish to contractually bind you to continue that discussion and to implement those controls as they may need in the future.

 How an agency signs up for a service